FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Experiments

+\textbf{Implementation Details}: For inference speed, our FastTrackTr is built on RT-DETR \cite{zhao2024detrs}, with ResNet50 as the backbone unless specified otherwise.
+The model is implemented in PyTorch, and the training is conducted on 8 NVIDIA RTX 4090 GPUs.
+The sequence length for training is set to 8 unless otherwise noted.
 All ablation experiments use an image size of $640 \times 640$.
 For further testing of the best tracking accuracy of our method, we use an image size of $800 \times 1333$ when comparing with SOTA methods.
-The Trajectory Encoder during training applies random mask transformations, with the probability related to the number of ground-truth objects.
+The Historical Encoder during training applies random mask transformations, with the probability related to the number of ground-truth objects.
 Given the number of ground-truth objects $n_{gt}$ and the number of queries $n_q$, the probability of a non-masked flip is $ \min(0.5, 2 \cdot n_{gt} / n_q) $, while for the rest, the probability is $ \min(\max(0.1, n_{gt} / n_q), 0.2) $.
 For all three datasets, $n_q$ is set to 300.
-Dancetrack and SportMOT are trained for 27 epochs, while MOT17 is trained for 80 epochs.
-The optimizer is AdwmW \cite{loshchilov2017decoupled} with a learning rate of $10^{-4}$ and weight decay of $5.0 \times 10^{-4}$.
-Due to GPU memory limitations, the batch size is set to 4 for smaller images and 1 for larger images.
+Dancetrack, BDD100k and SportMOT are trained for 27 epochs, while MOT17 and VisDrone2019 are trained for 80 epochs.
+The optimizer is AdwmW with a learning rate of $10^{-4}$ and weight decay of $5.0 \times 10^{-4}$.
+Due to GPU memory limitations, the batch size is set to 4 for smaller images and 1 for larger images on one GPU.
 Lastly, for all datasets, the final output dimension of ID embedding is 256.
+All models are implemented in PyTorch by default unless explicitly stated otherwise.
+The complete codebase remains exclusively Python throughout our experiments.